platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ##### Redis

-The Redis service container has been granted 0.20 CPU.
+Metrics graphs for the Redis service container show CPU and disk allocation and usage.
 No persistent disk has been configured in the [services configuration](../configuration/services/_index.md), while the temporary disk is 3.99&nbsp;GB by default.